BLCM/BLCMods/Borderlands 2 mods/Ugyuu/Better Hints/README.txt

-This file contains the INT file that replaces the loading screen hits on the English version of Borderlands 2.
+This file contains the INT file that replaces the loading screen hints on the English version of Borderlands 2.

 [NOTES]